pitapun/Projects/AI Object Detect/README.md

 # AI Object Detect

-Trained an AI model with darknet and yolo to recognize car plate.
+Trained an AI model with darknet and yolo to recognize car plates.
 Tech: Darknet, Yolov3, Opencv

 ## An Demo video here: